Bible Study, And Conversations That Challenge Christians

 Led by Rev. Ruth Chadwick Moore

-Men’s Bible Study and Breakfast - 2nd Saturday of each month, includes breakfast.
+Men’s Bible Study and Breakfast - 2nd Saturday of each month at 9:00 am.
+Come for the coffee and pancakes; stay for a lively discussion!

 CONVERSATIONS THAT CHALLENGE CHRISTIANS SERIES

-• What: Conversations that Challenge Christians: Rule of Law: Part 2 The Ten Commandments
+• What: Conversations that Challenge Christians: Shock, Awe, Wrath